-- An appreciation of the relationship between these concepts and strategy in practice, especially in Asia-Pacific conflict situations;
+- Appreciate the relationship between these concepts and strategy in practice, especially in Asia-Pacific conflict situations;

-- An ability to critically analyse the utility of a set of predominantly western-derived concepts to a different cultural, geographic and temporal setting; and
+- Critically analyse the applicability of predominantly western-derived Strategic concepts to the different cultural, geographic and temporal settings of contemporary Asia-Pacific conflict;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 This course comprises some 130 hours of activity over 12 weeks, both interactive/seminar based and independent research.
 The course comprises a maximum of 6k words of assessment or the equivalent.
 Please note this is a general guide, averaged over the semester and the final hours ultimately depend on the individual's ability in reading and writing.